ramsey/pygments/CONTRIBUTING.md

 ```
 composer test
 ```

+CaptainHook will automatically run all tests before pushing to the remote repository.

 Keep in mind that we test against multiple versions of PHP, Python, and Pygments.
 Check out [PHPBrew](https://github.com/phpbrew/phpbrew) for running multiple